hoangatuan/SPM-Selective-Testing/README.md

 As mentioned above, selective testing can **run only the tests that have changed**.
 So what is tests that have changed?

-| A test target is marked as changed if its dependencies or its source code has changed.
+> **A test target is marked as changed if its dependencies or it's source code has changed.**

 For example, assuming the following dependency graph: